 ‘Repairable Item’ means any item or items provided by the Commonwealth to the Supplier for the purpose of the Repair Services.

-‘Reporting Entity’ has the meaning given to this term in the PTR Act.

-‘Reporting Entity Subcontractor’ means any person that:

-is a Reporting Entity; and

-provides goods or services directly or indirectly to the Supplier for the purposes of the Contract where the value of such goods or services are estimated to exceed $4,000,000 (inc GST).

-‘Reporting Entity Subcontract’ has a corresponding meaning.

 ‘Safety Data Sheet’ or ‘SDS’ means a safety data sheet prepared in accordance with the Code of Practice, Preparation of Safety Data Sheets for Hazardous Chemicals, approved under section 274 of the Work Health and Safety Act 2011 (Cth).

 ‘Supplier’ means the supplier specified in the Purchase Order.